Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• Children per mother relatively high at 2.34, among the highest in Europe
+• High children per mother (2.34), among highest in Europe

-• Average maternal age at birth low at 28.3 years, ranked 25th youngest in Europe
+• Average maternal age at birth lower than European average, ranked 25th of 31

 Key fertility indicators — Slovakia